wekwan/sqlbolt_solutions/README.md

 # sqlbolt_solutions
-Solutions to questions on the interactive tutorial at https://sqlbolt.com/.
+In an attempt to get better at SQL, I solved the questions on https://sqlbolt.com/.
+This repository contains my solutions.
+Up to date as of 10/31/2020.